 Our Topic this term will be Bright Lights, Big City followed by Splendid Skies.

 Bright Lights, Big City – This project teaches children about the physical and human characteristics of the United Kingdom, including a detailed exploration of the characteristics and features of the capital city, London.

-Splendid Skies – Imagine floating high above land and sea on a bed of clouds, silently sweeping by on a billowing breeze.
+Splendid Skies – Imagine floating high above land and sea on a bed of clouds, silently sweeping by on a billowing breeze, what would our local area look like from above?
 Back down to earth, let’s take a walk outdoors.
 But what should we wear?
 Wellington boots?
 A sun hat?
 Maybe a warm coat?
 How do we know what the weather will be like today?
-Read and write poems and postcards, and, if you don’t like today’s weather report, why not write your own?
 Make a weather station to find out more about the weather in your area.
 What weather do you prefer?
 Sunshine, snow, storms or showers?
 Get your wellies on and let’s go!

 Please don’t hesitate to ask any questions and we look forward to a fun filled and productive year in Year 1!